Siege of Emesa: Siege

 Emesa was a fortified circular-shaped city with a diameter of less than a mile, and it was surrounded by a moat.
 There was also a citadel atop a hillock inside the fort.
 Outside the city stretched a fertile plain, broken only on the west by the Orontes River.
 Abu Ubaidah himself, together with Khalid and his mobile guard, camped on the north side, a short distance from the Rastan Gate.
 Abu Ubaidah left the siege in the hands of Khalid, who thus acted as the virtual commander of the Muslims for this operation.
 It was now late November or early December, and the winter was at its peak.
-The siege continued and every day there was an exchange of archery, but no major action took place which could lead to a decision either way.
+The siege continued, and every day there was an exchange of archery, but no major action took place that could lead to a decision either way.
 The Byzantine expectations that the Muslims would not be able to withstand the cold of Emesa proved to be correct to some extent, but not as they imagined.
-It was about the middle of March 636 when the worst of the winter was over, that Harbees decided to make a surprise sally and defeat the Muslims in battle outside the fort, as the Byzantine hope of the cold driving the Muslims away vanished.
-Supplies were running low, and with the coming of spring and better weather the Muslims would receive further reinforcements and would then be in an even stronger position.
-Early one morning the Rastan Gate was flung open and Harbees led 5,000 men into a quick attack on the unsuspecting Muslim army facing that gate.
+It was about the middle of March '636, when the worst of the winter was over that Harbees decided to make a surprise sally and defeat the Muslims in battle outside the fort, as the Byzantine hope of the cold driving the Muslims away vanished.
+Supplies were running low, and with the coming of spring and better weather, the Muslims would receive further reinforcements and would then be in an even stronger position.
+Early one morning the Rastan Gate was flung open, and Harbees led 5,000 men into a quick attack on the unsuspecting Muslim army facing that gate.
 The speed and violence of the attack took the Muslims by surprise, and although this was the largest of the four groups positioned at the four gates, it was driven back from the position where it had hastily formed up for battle.
-A short distance back the Muslims reformed their front and held the attack of the Byzantines, but the pressure became increasingly heavy and the danger of a break-through became clearly evident.
-Abu Ubaidah sent Khalid ibn Walid to restore the situation.
-Khalid moved forward with the mobile guard, took the hard pressed Muslims under his command and redisposed the Muslim army for battle.
+A short distance back the Muslims reformed their front and held the attack of the Byzantines, but the pressure became increasingly heavy, and the danger of a breakthrough became clearly evident.
+Abu Ubaidah sent Khalid ibn al-Walid to restore the situation.
+Khalid moved forward with the mobile guard, took the hard-pressed Muslims under his command, and redeployed the Muslim army for battle.
 After all these defensive measures Khalid took the offensive and steadily pushed the Romans back, though it was not till near sunset that the Romans were finally driven back into the fort.
 The sally had proved unsuccessful.